meraki-analytics/orianna/docs/configuring-orianna/configuring-orianna-json.rst

     3) ``config`` is set to the configuration to use for the Pipeline Element.
 This will be deserialized into the ``configClassName`` class and passed as the single argument to the constructor for ``className`` .

-We also need to add the dto-to-data Transformers to make Orianna usable with just the RiotAPI in the pipeline.
+We also need to add the GhostObjectSource and the dto-to-data Transformers to make Orianna usable with just the RiotAPI in the pipeline.

 .. code-block:: json

     {
       "pipeline": {
         "elements": [
+          {
+            "className": "com.merakianalytics.orianna.datapipeline.GhostObjectSource"
+          },
           {
             "className": "com.merakianalytics.orianna.datapipeline.riotapi.RiotAPI",
             "configClassName": "com.merakianalytics.orianna.datapipeline.riotapi.RiotAPI$Configuration",